chef-training/introduction_to_testing/scene_03.md

 Welcome to Introduction to Testing with Chef.

-In this section we will be introducing Rubcop, the command-line tool, that allows us lint our cookbook code.
+In this section we will be introducing Rubcop, the command-line tool, that allows us to lint our cookbooks.

 -